 The Bible teaches that the new believer is baptized into Christ.
 Paul wrote, “Or do you not know that as many of us as were baptized into Christ Jesus were baptized into His death?”
 (Romans 6:3).
 Immersion in waters of baptism signifies the believer’s death to sin as was Christ’s death when He lay in the tomb.
 This means the end of the old way of life and the beginning of the new.
 Also, it means living a life of godliness and purity.
 “Therefore if any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new” (2 Corinthians 5:17).

 The union of the believer with Christ means having a daily connection with Him.
 This is a living relationship that leads to a transformed life that resembles that of Christ.
-The believer will display the characteristics of His Savior in his daily life.
-“But we all, with unveiled face, beholding as in a mirror the glory of the Lord, are being transformed into the same image from glory to glory, just as [a]by the Spirit of the Lord” (2 Corinthians 3:18).
+The believer will display the characteristics of His Savior in his daily life by God’s grace.
+“But we all, with unveiled face, beholding as in a mirror the glory of the Lord, are being transformed into the same image from glory to glory, just as by the Spirit of the Lord” (2 Corinthians 3:18).

 Baptism signifies the linking of the life of the Christian with the life of Christ that the two become one.
 “For as many of you as were baptized into Christ have put on Christ” (Galatians 3:27 also 1 Corinthians 12:12, 13, 27).
 But this does not mean that the ceremony of immersion alone actually starts this union.
 For baptism is merely a public announcement of a spiritual connection with Christ that takes place before that ceremony occur.

-Does getting baptized into Christ cancels the need for being in the church?
+Does getting baptized into Christ cancels the need for being part of God’s church?

 In His service,